google-gemini/cookbook/quickstarts/file-api/README.md

 > [!IMPORTANT]
-> The File API is currently in [private preview](https://github.com/google-gemini/gemini-api-cookbook/blob/main/preview/README.md) and is [only available in certain regions](https://ai.google.dev/available_regions).
+> The File API is currently in beta and is [only available in certain regions](https://ai.google.dev/available_regions).

 ## Python Sample